 Rotary Community Corps

-A Rotary Community Corps is a group of people who share our commitment to changing the world through service projects.
+A Rotary Community Corps (RCC) is a group of non-Rotarians who share our commitment to changing the world through service projects.

-There are more than 10,000 corps in 100 countries.
-Rotary Community Corps are active everywhere Rotary is present: in urban and rural areas, and in both developed and developing countries.
+There are more than 12,000 corps in 105 countries and 257 districts.
+RCCs are active everywhere Rotary is present: in urban and rural areas, and in both developed and developing countries.
 Read more about RCC trends worldwide in the annual Rotary Community Corps report.

-The Rotary Community Corps of Handa works with local schools to hold disaster-preparedness classes for young people.
+The RCC of Handa Education Circle works with local schools to hold disaster-preparedness classes for young people.
 Activities include first aid, building portable toilets, and emergency food preparation.

 The RCC of Cura Village near Nairobi established a home for children whose parents have died of AIDS.
 Many of the children are HIV-positive themselves.

 The RCC of Parker, Colorado, provides a powerful growth and enrichment experience for the teens and adults with special needs who belong to it.

 Membership into RCCs is open to any adult in the community who shares Rotary’s commitment to service but is not a Rotary member.
 Members can be comprised of individuals or an entire village, neighborhood, or community association that wants to work with a club on service projects.
 The majority of RCCs do not charge membership dues.
 Those that charge nominal dues use funds to solely offset administrative costs.
 You can find an RCC in your area by contacting your local Rotary club.
 If there isn’t a community corps, discuss the idea of starting one with your local Rotary club president.
 Learn more about what you can do through a Rotary Community Corps.

-How do I form an Rotary Community Corps?
+How do I form an RCC as a community volunteer?

 You can form an RCC anywhere community members are interested in working with Rotary.
 Here are some guidelines: